openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 This is essentially a typical CRUD app and we need the following

 - Deployment: one main container which starts the main server.
   No HA, so set replica to 1.
-It should also contain all the ENV variables needed to talk to postgres deployment DB_HOST, DB_PORT, DB_USER etc (consult with POSTGRES deployment for latest).
+It should also contain all the ENV variables needed to talk to postgres deployment ALARMS_DB, POSTGRES_PORT, ALARMS_USER etc (consult with POSTGRES deployment + Init JOB for alarms for latest).
   DB_NAME will be set to whatever is used in [here](#jobs-to-initialize-alarm-server-db).
   Suitable resources should be provided but not much memory and CPU is need for CRUD apps (TBD, need to experiment for exact values).
 - Secrets: DB creds and configs should be read from postgres deployment.